nnstreamer/nntrainer/docs/configuration-ini.md

 <https://github.com/ndevilla/iniparser>

 ## Sections

-Configuration file consists of Two Sections, Network and Layer

-### Network Section
+### Model Section

-Network section includes the hyper-parameters about Network such as batch size, name of model file to save trained weight, epochs and etc.
+Model section includes the hyper-parameters for the Network such type, epochs, loss, save path and batch size.

 Start with "[Model]"